shareed/OOP/databaseSQL/README.md

 _____________________

 ###### SQL Joins
-**The SQL Joins clause is used to combine records from two or more tables in a database.
-A JOIN is a means for combining fields from two tables by using values common to each**
+**A JOIN is a means for combining fields from two or more tables by using values common to each** [Example](../img/join.png)
-[Example](../img/join.png)

 **[Different Types Of Joins](../img/joins.png)**